Abstract

 MB

-Whole genome sequencing of matched primary and metastatic acral melanomas
+Whole genome sequencing of matched primary and metastatic acral melanomas,

 Genome Res.